 Allergens & Pollutants

-Allergies can lead to sinus infections as they cause swelling in the sinus cavities and nasal passageways which prevents mucus from draining, again creating that hospitable environment for bacteria to flourish.
+Allergies can lead to sinus infections as they cause swelling in the sinus cavities and nasal passages which prevent mucus from draining.
+Accumulation of mucus creates a hospitable environment for bacteria to flourish.

 It’s important to note that allergies and sinus infections are two separate conditions, but often get confused for one another due to the similarity of their symptoms (i.e., facial pain, headache, pressure behind the eyes, runny nose, congestion, etc.).